My New Year’s Resolution is simple, to watch and photograph every sunrise of 2019.

 A: Mostly, but not always.
 The number one priority is to be out in the world at sunrise being present in the day.
 When editing photos I don’t choose the photo that would sell best or get the most likes, I choose the photo that provides me with the most delight.

 Q: How much post processing do you do?

 A: Very little.
 I enjoy what I call honest photography.
-No composities, no HDR, no focus stacking and no VSCO filters.
+No composities, no HDR (ok I lied, there’s been one HDR photo so far), no focus stacking and no VSCO filters.
 I prefer photos that appear accurate to how the naked eye saw it.
 I’ll take out any dust spots, straighten the horizon, bring the shadows up in some instances, or maybe add a neutral density gradient afterward.
 In the end, the sunrise is always better in person than what appears on screen or paper.